Backcountry Ski Setup Advice

 1. A dedicated lightweight touring setup – for multi day ski touring.

-2. An all round ‘one ski for all’ setup – for touring and resort use.
+2. An all round ‘one ski for all’ setup – for both touring and resort use.

-3. A wide ski freeride setup – for off piste and lift assisted day tours.
+3. A lightweight freeride setup – for lift assisted backcountry and day tours.

 Where to buy